SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 ### Setup

 As of October 1, 2020, all new repositories created on GitHub will have a default branch called `main`.
 Previously, the default name was `master`.
 The [change](https://github.com/github/renaming) was made to promote inclusive language in the version control world.
-SESYNC is planning to update the GitLab server to match this new default.
+SESYNC has updated the GitLab server to match this new default.
 However, the git client will still default to `master` if you create a repository locally, unless you configure it as described below.
 You should also be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.

 If you are doing this lesson on your local machine, we recommend setting the default branch name for new repositories you create to `main`.
 Enter the following into your terminal prompt.
 You can access the prompt from JupyterLab's Terminal tab.